AhmadAlYaaqba/Python-twitter/README.md

 # Python-twitter
-first time with python, used flask as back-end , and react as front=end
+## first time with python, a full stack using flask as back-end , and react as front=end , mariaDB (MySQL) as database